My commissioned artwork for the ROH-Indies Project on decolonizing approaches to street-dogs and rabies prevention in India.

 Sreyashi Ray

 My dissertation research has received grants from the University of Minnesota’s Environmental Humanities Initiative Graduate Fellowship, Rose Travel Fellowship for Creative Research in Asia, Graduate Research Partnership Program Fellowship, and AMES Graduate Fellowship.
-I was recently awarded a Best Graduate Student Essay Prize ( Honorable Mention) by the Association for the Study of Literature and Environment (ASLE) for my paper "Insurgent Plants: Reclaiming Postcolonial Indian Forests as Multispecies Commons."
+My paper titled "Insurgent Plants: Reclaiming Postcolonial Indian Forests as Multispecies Commons" was recently awarded a Best Graduate Student Essay Prize ( Honorable Mention) by the Association for the Study of Literature and Environment (ASLE).
 I have been awarded teaching excellence certificates for dedication to student learning by the University of Minnesota's Center for Educational Innovation.
 My research has been published in Interventions: International Journal of Postcolonial Studies, ISLE: Interdisciplinary Studies in Literature and Environment, Humanimalia, and Edge Effects.